min2ha/ukwa-site/content/target/56454/index.en.md

   "subject": "Festivals"
 }

-# Edinburgh 70: The BBC at the Festival, Virtually / BBC

 BBC virtual reality page highlighling the celebrations of the seventieth anniversay of the the Edinburgh International Festival and its offshoots and successors.